-1) Describe in your own words, the meaning of the term: "social justice philanthropy."
-(300- 350 words)

-2) Why are you interested in a fellowship related to social justice philanthropy?
-(250-300 words max)

-3) Tell us about one social problem, issue or challenge that concerns you.
+- 1) Tell us about one social problem, issue or challenge that concerns you.
 What questions do you have about this social problem, issue or challenge?
-Why is philanthropy a useful context in which to explore this challenge?
-(300-500 words)

-4) Expectations: What would an 'ideal' internship placement be for you?
-Consider factors such as workplace environment and working remotely, a specific organization or foundation you are interested in, or skills you'd like to gain through this fellowship.
-(100-200 words)
+(350-400 words max.) - 2) Describe your understanding of "social justice philanthropy."
+How might philanthropy, more broadly, be a vehicle to move towards social justice?
+Why is social justice philanthropy a useful context in which to explore the social problem, issue, or challenge you described above?
+(350-550 words max.) - 3) Why are you interested in a fellowship related to social justice philanthropy?
+(150-250 words max.) - 4) Expectations: What would an 'ideal' internship placement be for you?
+Consider factors such as workplace environment and working remotely, a specific organization or foundation you are interested in as well as what skills you'd like to gain through this fellowship.
+(150-200 words max.) - Questions?

-• Questions?
 Please contact Sheryl Seller at the Sillerman Center for the Advancement of Philanthropy, -781-736-3772, sseller@brandeis.edu, Room 342 Heller/Brown, MS 035